MicrosoftDocs/cloud-adoption-framework/docs/get-started/security.md

 - **Align closely to business strategy:** Security's charter is to protect business value.
 It's critical to align all security efforts to that purpose and minimize internal conflict.
   - **Build a shared understanding** of business, IT, and security requirements.
   - **Integrate security early into cloud adoption** to avoid last-minute crises from avoidable risks.
-  - **Use an Agile approach** to immediately establish minimum security requirements and continuously improve security assurances over time.
+  - **Use an agile approach** to immediately establish minimum security requirements and continuously improve security assurances over time.
   - **Encourage security culture change** through intentional proactive leadership actions.

   For more information, see [Transformations, mindsets, and expectations](../strategy/define-security-strategy.md#transformations-mindsets-and-expectations).